aeon-toolkit/aeon-admin/gsoc/gsoc-2024-projects.md

 ### Description

 EEG (Electroencephalogram) data are high dimensional time series that are used in medical, psychology and brain computer interface research.
 For example, EEG are used to detect epilepsy and to control decvices such as mice.
 There is a huge body of work on analysing and learning from EEG, but there is a wide disparity of tools, practices and systems used.
-This project will help members of the `aeon` team who are currently researching techniques for EEG classification [1] and developing an aeon sister toolkit, ``aeon-neuro`` [LINK].
-We will work together to improve the structure and documentation for aeon-neuro, help integrate the toolkit with existing EEG toolkits such as NM [2], provide interfaces to standard data formats such as BIDS [3] and help develop and assess a range of EEG classification algorithms.
+This project will help members of the `aeon` team who are currently researching techniques for EEG classification [1] and developing an aeon sister toolkit, `aeon-neuro` (link [here](https://github.com/aeon-toolkit/aeon-neuro)).
+We will work together to improve the structure and documentation for `aeon-neuro`, help integrate the toolkit with existing EEG toolkits such as NM [2], provide interfaces to standard data formats such as BIDS [3] and help develop and assess a range of EEG classification algorithms.

 ### Required Skills